EhrmannS/geometr/README.md

 ***Generate and Process Geometric Shapes***

 The `geometr` package provides tools that generate and process fully accessible and tidy geometric shapes (of class `geom`).
-Moreover, it aims to improve interoperability of spatial and other geometric classes.
-Those classes are typically a collection of geometric shapes, or vertices that outline those shapes, which are accompanied by various meta data.
-The classes are conceptually quite similar, yet they lack a common standard in providing access to the objects, their vetrices or the meta data. `Geometr` fills this gap by providing tools that have a unified interface and that produce an identical output, irrespective of the handled class (socalled getters) or that use an indentical input to write to various classes that originally require different input (socalled setters).
+`geometr` aims to improve interoperability of spatial classes.
+Spatial classes are typically a collection of geometric shapes (or their vertices) that are accompanied by various meta data.
+The classes are conceptually quite similar, yet they lack a common standard in providing access to features, vetrices or the meta data. `Geometr` fills this gap by providing tools that have a unified interface and that produce an identical output, irrespective of the handled class (socalled getters) or that use an indentical input to write to various classes that originally require different input (socalled setters).

 ## Installation